veeto

 Summary

-Assembly Member Bryan's workplace surveillance legislation establishes new requirements for California employers using electronic monitoring tools to collect worker data.
-The measure requires employers to provide 30-day advance written notice before implementing surveillance systems, detailing the specific data collected, monitoring locations and technologies used, data storage practices, and how the information factors into employment decisions.
+Assembly Member Bryan's workplace surveillance legislation establishes comprehensive regulations governing how California employers collect and use worker data through electronic monitoring tools.
+The measure requires employers to provide 30-day advance written notice before implementing any surveillance technology, detailing the specific data collected, monitoring locations, storage methods, and intended uses in employment decisions.

 10% progression